Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 If you’re one of those individuals who likes the convenience of using a card but doesn’t like the idea of dealing with credit or the potential for interest fees, a prepaid Visa or Mastercard may be right for you.
 Prepaid cards don’t require a credit check to qualify, but your card account won’t be reported to the credit bureaus — which means prepaid cards can’t help you with building credit.

 A prepaid card can be used in place of a credit card for most transactions, including making purchases both in-store and online.
-Unlike a credit card, however, prepaid cards aren’t attached to credit lines; instead, the card uses pre-loaded funds to pay for purchases, just like a debit card attached to a bank account.
+Unlike a credit card, however, prepaid cards aren’t attached to credit lines; instead, the card uses preloaded funds to pay for purchases, just like a debit card attached to a bank account.

-Prepaid cards can be reloaded as needed, sometimes for a very modest fee, or even for free.
+Prepaid cards can be reloaded as needed, sometimes for a very modest fee or even for free.
 Here are a few of our top prepaid recommendations:

 While you won’t receive credit bureau reporting with the Brink’s Armored™ Account, you can still make purchases everywhere Mastercard is accepted.
-Other than verifying your identity, there are no credit checks and income requirements to get approved for this card, which makes it about as guaranteed approval as you can get.
+Other than verifying your identity, there are no credit checks or income requirements to get approved for this card, which makes it about as guaranteed approval as you can get.

 The PayPal Prepaid Mastercard® is an ideal choice for anyone who has a PayPal account.
-You can easily transfer money between your account and your prepaid Mastercard (among other reload options) so you can make purchases in stores or at online shops that don’t use PayPal but do accept Mastercard.
+You can easily transfer money between your account and your prepaid Mastercard (among other reload options), so you can make purchases in stores or at online shops that don’t use PayPal but do accept Mastercard.

 The NetSpend® Visa® Prepaid Card has no activation fee, no minimum balance requirement, and no credit check required to get a card.
 Prepaid cards do generally come with a host of other fees, including a monthly or per-transaction fee, so be sure to read the cardholder agreement before deciding to order one.